johnground/cyberfox2077/Module6-README.md

    **Hypervisor IP Address**

-      Enter the IP Address of the Server you are going to provision
+      Enter the IP Address of the Server you are going to provision, if you are virtual we have hardcoded the IP address to `172.16.2.2` if you are are at PurpleForge, you can use the ipaddress issued to you by the TurboRook Provisioning Solutiomn.

    **Hypervisor Username**